Cloud Data Security and Compliance Best Practices

 Use Identity and Access Management

 Proving a user’s identity is one of the basic requirements of keeping an environment secure and in compliance with regulatory requirements.
-Even though the concept of identity is easy to understand, putting it into practice in a secure way is more difficult that might seem to be the case.
+Even though the concept of identity is easy to understand, putting it into practice in a secure way is more difficult than might seem to be the case.
 Typically, establishing identity is accomplished by using some type of credentials.
 The most basic way this is carried out is by using a username and password.

 The other component of allowing access to data resources is access management and involves linking permissions with a set of credentials.
 A best practice methodology with identity and access management is assigning only the absolute least amount of privileges needed to perform a specific job role.
 This least-privilege access methodology helps to ensure a user does not have more access than needed.
 Additionally, it helps to contain any security fallout of compromised user credentials.